Originally posted: 12/27/2019

 Consider His Profound Kindness

-His Profound Kindness, beyond description, is magnificently portrayed in this narrative between the royal king and a man many might consider, unworthy of his time and consideration.
+His Profound Kindness, beyond description, is magnificently portrayed in this narrative between the royal king and a man who many may deem unworthy of the king’s time and consideration.

 This word, Profound, so suitably describes His Kindness as we examine its meaning in our own language.